joshski/swanny/README.md

 /content/about.md    ...generates...    /public/about
 ```

-Each content file is sent to a node module under `/extensions` corresponding to
+The path to each content file is sent to a node module under `/extensions`
-its file extension:
+corresponding to its file extension:

 ```
 /content/hello.js    ...is sent to...    /extensions/js.js
 /content/about.md    ...is sent to...    /extensions/md.js
 ```

-Extensions can return either:
+Each extension returns either:

 * an object describing the static website response: